yonibc/yad2cellular/README.md

     - Post detail view
     - MyPosts edit/view screen

-### RecyclerView

-- Used in `PostsFragment` and `MyPostsFragment`
-- Custom adapter (`PostAdapter`, `MyPostsAdapter`) for clean data binding
-- Each post item includes image, title, price, and category

 ### Input Fields

 - Spinners for category/location to limit invalid entries
 - EditTexts for title, price, and description
 - Simple validation and feedback via Toasts

----

-## 🔧 App Logic Highlights

-- Posts are stored in Firestore with their metadata and Cloudinary image URL
-- On viewing posts, image is fetched using **Picasso**
-- On creating/updating posts, a **ProgressDialog** shows upload state
-- Reusable components (`CloudinaryUploader`, `Constants.kt`) simplify shared logic

 ---